vpsfreecz/vpsadminos/osctl/man/man8/osctl.8.md

       sufficient access mode. `remove` will remove all unavailable devices from the container.
 The default mode is `check`.

+`ct boot` [*options*] *ctid*
+  Start the container a from selected container image.
+The container's root dataset is bypassed and untouched.
+All container configuration is preserved, except the distribution info can be temporarily different.
+When the container is restarted, the temporary changes made by `ct boot` are forgotten and the container's root dataset will be used again.

+  `ct boot` can start the container from an image from repository (use options `--distribution`, `--version`, etc.) or from a local file (use option `--from-file`).
+By default, `ct boot` will try to use the container's distribution info to find the appropriate container image and start it.

+  This command can be used e.g. to troubleshoot a broken system on the container's root dataset.

+    `--force`
+      If the container is running, stop it and boot the new image.

+    `--from-file` *file*
+      Create the container from a container image.

+    `--distribution` *distribution*
+      Distribution name in lower case, e.g. alpine, centos, debian, ubuntu.

+    `--version` *version*
+      Distribution version.
+The format can differ among distributions, e.g. alpine `3.6`, centos `7.0`, debian `9.0` or ubuntu `16.04`.

+    `--arch` *arch*
+      Container architecture, e.g. `x86_64` or `x86`.
+Defaults to the host system architecture.

+    `--vendor` *vendor*
+      Vendor to be selected from the remote image repository.

+    `--variant` *variant*
+      Vendor variant to be selected from the remote image repository.

+    `--repository` *repository*
+      Instead of searching all configured repositories from appropriate pool, use only repository *name*.
+The selected repository can be disabled.

+    `--mount-root-dataset` *dir*
+      Mount the container's root dataset to *dir* inside the container.

 `ct config reload` *ctid*
   Reload the container's configuration file from disk.
 The container has to be stopped for the reload to be allowed.